-Psychologists study mental processes and human behaviour by observing, interpreting, and recording how people and other animals relate to one another and the environment.
+Psychologists study mental processes and human behaviour by observing, interpreting, and recording how people relate to one another and the environment.
 Some psychologists work independently, doing research or working only with patients or clients.
 Others work as part of a healthcare team, collaborating with physicians, social workers, and others to treat illness and promote overall wellness.
 Those in private practice have their own offices and set their own schedules, often working evenings and weekends.

 Psychologists typically do the following: